eshan20000/BlackBoard-Automation-System/README.md

 Enjoy and do give the feedback!

 Final Note: This project was just for fun!
 I take no responsibility for your attendance if you get caught using this program.
-Also this program in no means any kind of insult of Chandigarh University or its staff.
+Also this program in no ways means or is intended for any kind of insult of/to Chandigarh University or its staff.